-*This article first appeared in the Summer 2020 issue of Arizona Physician magazine, a publication of the Maricopa County Medical Society.
+*This article first appeared in the Spring 2020 issue of Arizona Physician magazine, a publication of the Maricopa County Medical Society.

 By Brian Powell

 A 10-minute online memory test is gathering data from around the world with the hope that one day physicians will be able to recommend a personalized way for their patients to improve brain performance as they age.

 The MindCrowd research project, developed by the Phoenix-based Translational Genomics Research Institute, an affiliate of City of Hope, in partnership with the University of Arizona and Alzheimer’s Prevention Initiative, has been aided by more than 135,000 participants over the past seven years from all 50 states and more than 150 countries.

 Matt Huentelman, Ph.D., MindCrowd director and a professor in TGen’s Neurogenomics Division, said the ongoing project’s goal is to better understand how the brain ages and develop guidelines for individualized precision aging, a concept similar to precision medicine, which is used to fight cancer and other diseases.

 Precision aging targets could include diet, exercise, stress reduction, improved sleep or even therapeutics for patients through their senior years to match brain performance with life span.

 “We want all of us to age as best as we can, and what that probably means for each of us is there’s a specific ‘prescription’ for how we should age by identifying the right balance based on your personal risk factors and personal lifestyle choices how to best age your brain,” Huentelman said.
 “We do think understanding how the brain ages can also play a significant role in helping us avoid or better understand Alzheimer’s disease.”